Skip to Content

 The only difference is their geological and scientific categorization.
 If you want a high-quality specimen when you’re looking to expand your collection, you’ll want to look under each term for the broadest selection of potential buys.

-It’s also good to have a general idea of what kind of crystals, minerals, or rocks you specifically want.
+It’s also good to know what kind of crystals, minerals, or rocks you specifically want.
 A rockhound can collect all three.

 What To Do With Old Rock Collection?
 3 Simple & Practical Ideas